A WAY TO SUPPORT HUMANITARIAN WORK AND INTENTIONAL CHRISTIAN COMMUNITY... AND JUST A GOOD PLACE TO BE.

 That's what our little Candle Shop on the North End of town has become for a number of us.
 We live in a Christian community house and long to have a Jesus-presence, together, in our neighborhoods.
 So if you're ever in our neck o' the woods, come pull up a chair and stay a while!
 We're always down for a chat :)

 Many of us live at a place called the "Shire House" where we have the blessing of joining together with fellow believers and seekers in meals, worship, work and laughter on a daily basis in the Lillies And Sparrows community.
 The other community work project is Mill Song Bakery, started by our dear friends the Melas-Blanton family (creators of the Downstream Project) who make naturally leavened artisan loaves using local grains they personally stone-mill.
 Learn more at millsongbakery.com!

 Sourcing our raw materials for soap and candles

 In a world where folks with certain privileges often mistreat and take advantage of folks without those privileges, it's incredibly important to understand the supply chains that connect us (whether consciously or not) to each other.
 The Fair Trade certification process has been an amazing movement that has helped get many farmers, craftsmen, and small business owners in the Global South out from under the foot of multi-national agendas that prioritize profit margins over all else.
 However, unfortunately (but predictably) even the Fair Trade movement is beginning to be co-opted and "watered down" by such agendas.
 So what's a body to do?
-We as consumers need to simply take a minute to look into the supply chains for ourselves, even if the label says "Fair Trade," to make sure we are not supporting industries that degrade and hurt our brothers and sisters around the globe.
+We as consumers would do well to simply take a minute and look into the supply chains for ourselves, even if the label says "Fair Trade," to make sure we are not supporting industries that degrade and hurt our brothers and sisters around the globe.